adcimon/auth-server/README.md

 # Auth Server

-`Auth Server` is an HTTP-based back-end that provides user registration and authentication services.
+User registration and authentication HTTP-based backend.
 The project is built with [Node.js](https://nodejs.org/) and [Nest.js](https://nestjs.com/).

 ## API

-The [API documentation](https://adcimon.github.io/auth-server/api/) can be found inside the `api` folder.
+The [API Documentation](https://adcimon.github.io/auth-server/api/) can be found inside the `api` folder.

 ## Installation